Professor John Wylie

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Office hours: Office Hours, Term 1 2021-22 Please drop me a quick email to book a time to talk during my office hours, whether on campus or online.
-This will guarantee a slot and prevent waiting / queuing.
-Monday 16.00 - 17.00 in my Office, Amory 356b Thursday 15.00 - 16.00 online, via Teams / Zoom
+Office hours: Office Hours, Term 1 2021-22 Please drop me a quick email in adavance to book a time to talk during my office hours, whether you wish to meet F2F on campus or online via Teams.
+Week 8 - week commencing Monday Nov 8th.
+Office Hours will be online via Teams this week Monday 16.00 - 17.00 Thursday 15.00 - 16.00

 Office Hours, Term 1 2021-22

-Please drop me a quick email to book a time to talk during my office hours, whether on campus or online.
-This will guarantee a slot and prevent waiting / queuing.
+Please drop me a quick email in adavance to book a time to talk during my office hours, whether you wish to meet F2F on campus or online via Teams.

 I'm a cultural geographer.
 I'm interested in the development of landscape theory in geography, and more broadly in geographies of writing, art, affectivity, haunting and performance.